grsharman/petro-image/README.md

 petro-image may display up to four images simultaneously.
 The image below shows how layers are vertically superimposed.

+> [!WARNING]
+> An update is in progress that will allow any number of images to be displayed simultaneously by using polygonal dividers instead of fixed grids.
+The figure below is no longer up-to-date (updated: Sept 30, 2025).

 > [!NOTE]
 > The first image should be the base layer over which the other images will be shown.